cod-lvr/time-Dashboard/README.md

 #  Time tracking dashboard

-Your challenge is to build out this dashboard  focuses mostly on HTML & CSS.
+Time tracking dashboard is  build out a dashboard  focuses mostly on HTML & CSS.
 There's a tiny bit of JS to working with JSON data,  provide a local `data.json` file for the activities. this page design based from @frontendmontor challenges.